kendylljonesmcgowan/pl2/README.md

 # pl2
-This repository was created to house the final checklist items for Practical Lab #2 - GEOM 99, Web GIS Development, Professor Shawn Morgan
+This repository was created to house the final checklist items for Practical Lab #2 - GEOM 99, Web GIS Development, Professor Shawn Morgan.

+Please ignore the valentines.geojson as it was a failed attempt to incoorperate a geojson layer into the final valentines map